rohini-banerjee/WSNH-seg-for-class/README.md

 for Seborrheic Keratosis (SK) and melanoma (M) classification.

-![Results1](assets/gradCAM_results.png "Example GradCAM saliency map") *Example GradCAM saliency maps from each member of expert ensemble on corresponding input images.*
+![Results1](assets/gradCAM_results.png "Example GradCAM saliency map") *Example GradCAM saliency maps from each member of the expert ensemble on corresponding input images.*

 ## 🛠️ Usage
 *NOTE:* This repository is currently under development and will be refactored